darkstne/website/pages/rules.md

 <details>
   <summary>What do we mean by an account?</summary>
       <p>Your <a href="https://minecraft.net">Minecraft</a> account is yours that controls your profile.
-Your account on our forum is yours as well.
 Do not let other people access it, and regularly change your account password.</p>
       <p>Players should notify an Executive before making another account if they intend to do so.
 Anything that violates United States law will be notified to proper authorities; we are based in the U.S. and work within its laws.</p>
 </details>